cheind/pytorch-debayer/Readme.md

 Provides GPU demosaicing of images captured with Bayer color filter arrays (CFA) with batch support.
 This implementation relies on pure PyTorch functionality and thus avoids any extra build steps.

-Currently, two modules based on bilinear interpolation are provided
+Currently, three modules based on bilinear interpolation are provided
  - `debayer.Debayer2x2` uses 2x2 convolutions.
 Trades speed for color accuracy.
  - `debayer.Debayer3x3` uses 3x3 convolutions.
 Slower but reconstruction results comparable with `OpenCV.cvtColor`.
+ - `debayer.DebayerSplit` trade-off between Debayer2x2 and Debayer3x3.

 This library is most useful when downstream image processing happens with PyTorch models.
 Additionally the upload of Bayer images reduces the occupied bandwidth compared to color images.